Skip to main content

 Same as find_similar_organizations but with embedding arithmetic to steer the search:

-• repel_domains — up to five domains whose embeddings are subtracted.
-Pushes the search away from a specific company.
+• repel_domains: up to five domains whose embeddings are subtracted.
+Pushes the search away from a specific organization.

-Use this when a plain similarity search returns too much of the wrong thing — for example "companies like Stripe, but enterprise-focused" maps to domains=["stripe.com"], boost=["enterprise"].
+Use this when a plain similarity search returns too much of the wrong thing, for example “organizations like Stripe, but enterprise-focused” maps to domains=["stripe.com"], boost=["enterprise"].

 filter_organizations